Mental Health: Delivering Improved, Integrated and Accessible Services

 If you are awaiting funding you can request us to hold your place today to ensure you do not miss out.

-Which email address are we sending the offline booking form for Student Mental Health: Responding to the Crisis?
+Which email address are we sending the offline booking form for Mental Health: Supporting NHS Workforce Resilience?

 Situated in the heart of Manchester's iconic Northern Quarter and just a couple of minutes walk away from the city's major transport links; The Studio is a spacious, contemporary meeting centre atop The Hive building on Lever St.